about

 A.

-My interest is in to experimenting with media, its evolving forms and its role as a catalyst for systemic and societal changes.
+My interest is in experimenting with media, its evolving forms and its role as a catalyst for systemic and societal changes.
 It’s always an interesting time to experiment when technology is being absorbed into the social, ecological and biological.
 The role of media + technology in societal de-/re-construction and how individuals are using it to circumnavigate long-standing oppressions, are themes I am currently exploring.
 These are informed by navigating global infrastructures, seeing how legal structures and trade policies seem to shape them, and falling through structural gaps and perceptual disconnects in a rapidly globalizing economy.